fcc-lol/kiosk-client/README.md

 ### Display (`/`)

 Full-screen kiosk display that shows the active URL in an iframe.
-Features socket-based remote control, connection status indicator, optional fullscreen button, and auto-rotation on certain dates.
+Features socket-based remote control, connection status indicator, optional fullscreen button, and auto-rotation on certain dates or when slideshow mode is enabled.

 #### URL Parameters